 There’s more to the USB-C switch than having a standard connector.
 While that would be the primary benefit of Apple making the switch, USB-C is also capable of a lot more than Apple’s Lightning connector — particularly where charging and data transfer speed are concerned.

 It's worth noting that these speeds are not guaranteed.
-The iPad 10, the first entry-level iPad to offer USB-C, remains limited to USB 2.0 speeds.
-However that shouldn't be as big an issue for a premium product like the iPhone 15 or iPhone 15 Pro.
+The iPad 10, the first entry-level iPad to offer USB-C, remains limited to USB 2.0 speeds and it seems as though the iPhone 15 and 15 Plus will suffer the same fate.

 USB-C also unlocks the possibility of better support for accessories, including external storage, hubs and docs, external displays, keyboards and mice and so on.
 Sure all of these things are already available on iPads, and are arguably more useful on a bigger screen.
 But adding that enhanced connectivity to the iPhone through USB-C gives users more choice and flexibility on how they use their phones.

 Of course, the major drawback is that current Lightning accessories and cables will be essentially useless.
 That means users will need to either rely on adapters to keep going, or replace any accessories that still require a physical connection.
 And that's not great for consumers or the environment.

 Still, after a brief period of upheaval as people get used to the change, the benefits of the USB-C could easily outweigh the drawbacks.

 What about the portless iPhone?

 There have long been rumors that Apple has been developing a portless iPhone, which would be completely wireless and wouldn’t need a charging port — be it Lightning or USB-C.